From our chair:

 Now in business, she feels commercial businesses should share social responsibility.
 That’s why SCT was born.

 Our founder discovered she had Asperger's Syndrome at the age of 58.
 She had always known she was different and she was very much aware of the difficulties she had encountered throughout her life with relationships, social settings, education, and sensory situations.
-She became determined to provide a safe space and setting where others with Invisible Disabilities could find calm, soft lighting, natural background sounds and clean food.
+She became determined to provide a safe space and setting where others with different abilities could find calm.

-It is policy for SCT to employ people with invisible disabilities to help them improve their skills for employment and social skills in social settings.
+It is policy for SCT to support people with DA's to help them improve their skills for employment and social skills in social settings.
 This complies with SCT objects as outlined in their Articles of Association.
 People with Asperger's often lock themselves away and avoid human contact or conversation.
-Working at the café is perfect for them.
-Its sensory and calm atmosphere suits their needs.
-One of its employees has become a master baker and has gained friends by volunteering to be trained as a Sound and Light technician for 3MT.
-He has opened doors instead of closing them.
+Working at the 3MT and Manchester Vegan Cafe has been a perfect setting for her to realise how her interactions off the stage and in a socially vibrant setting, impacted on her senses.
+She craved a calm atmosphere.
+The cafe was designed to do that for those with different abilities.